ctnava/rxtechnotes/core_operations.md

 Examples: `Acetaminophen, ibuprofen, diphenhydramine, loratadine`

-**Over-the-counter (OTC) drugs are not inherently safe** just because they don’t require a prescription.
+**OTC drugs are not inherently safe** just because they don’t require a prescription.
 Many OTC medications can cause significant drug interactions, adverse effects, or even life-threatening complications; especially when combined with prescription drugs or taken incorrectly.

+> 📌 OTC medications do not require a prescription but sometimes they are written for them.

 When performing **medication reconciliation** (the process of gathering a patient’s full medication history), pharmacy technicians must: